Rainow Paper Mill

 12. Walter Smith, RAINOW IN THE OLDEN TIME, articles in the Macclesfield Courier, 1932-3

-This company of paper makers was founded in Castleton, near Rochdale, by Major Backhouse.
+This company of paper makers was founded in Castleton, near Rochdale, by Major George Backhouse.
 In 1876 they moved the business to Bollington, but I don’t yet know which mill they occupied.
+George Backhouse and his family lived in Shrigley Road, which suggests that his mill was at this end of the village.
 While here Major Sidney Coppock joined Backhouse in partnership and the company name changed.
-Later the Major’s son Colonel Backhouse and stepson Mr G H Mason joined the business.
-They then moved the business out of Bollington to Pickford Street, Macclesfield, and later still to Sutton Mill.
+Later the Major’s son Lieutenant Colonel Henry Backhouse (born 1873 near Rochdale, died at sea off Crete, 30th December 1915) and stepson Mr George H Mason joined the business.
+They then moved the business out of Bollington to Pickford Street, Macclesfield, and later still to Sutton Mill in Oxford Road, Macclesfield.
+See Macclesfield Reflects for more information about the life of Henry Backhouse.

-It would be interesting to know whether this firm actually made paper or whether it took in stock and further processed it.
+This company specialised in coated papers and pasteboard.
+It would be interesting to know whether this firm actually made paper in Bollington or whether it took in stock and further processed it.
 Paper making requires a great deal of water and I suspect that our rivers would not have provided sufficient for such a process.

-Lower Mills (pictured below) is the home of Tullis Russell, one of the major employers in Bollington.
-This employee owned company takes in paper and card stock and processes it to add coatings for various purposes.
+Lower Mills (pictured below) is the home of Tullis Russell (TR), one of the major employers in Bollington.
+This employee owned company, actually based in Scotland, takes in paper and card stock and processes it to add coatings for a wide variety of purposes.
 For example, they apply the glue to the back of stamp paper which is supplied to many countries all around the world.
+In 1984 TR acquired Coated Papers Ltd. of Cheddleton – see section above.

 The present company was established in 1929 (company history).
 Today they are housed at Lowerhouse Mill at Lowerhouse.
 They process paper and card stock by adding coloured coatings, often shiny or fluorescent, particularly for the retail display industry – promo boards and signs in shops.